 The method of amputation was fairly standardised in medieval times.
 It was usually carried out in the central square of the town on Fridays after the noon prayer.
 The condemned person was produced, the verdict was read out aloud, and the person’s arm was stretched out over a flat surface.
 In a quick move, the professional executioner exerted strong pressure, pulling the hand away from the wrist and severing the limb at the wrist.
 A male doctor and nurse were required to be present, who would then take over to stop the bleeding and bandage the wrist.
 (7)

 If the role of the physician was limited to administering care to the criminal after the punishment had been carried out, there would not be much of an ethical dilemma, but in many countries where Hudud law has been implemented or is being implemented, physicians are expected to perform the amputation.
 This is true of Saudi Arabia, Iran, and Pakistan, and of the proposed Hudud laws of Kelantan, Malaysia.
 In Libya, the amputation may be performed in a hospital with recourse to anaesthesia.
-In Iran, a special device was developed by the faculties of medicine of two major universities to facilitate the amputation of fingers.
-(12) Sudanese law also specifies that the punishment must be carried out by a medical practitioner.
+In Iran, a special device was developed by the faculties of medicine of two major universities to facilitate the amputation of fingers (12).
+Sudanese law also specifies that the punishment must be carried out by a medical practitioner.

 Ethical arguments